allegheny-college-cmpsc-105-spring-2024/course-materials/README.md

 There are 10 labs during the semester focused on achieving the learning outcomes.
 The deliverables for labs include documentation in a GitHub repo addressing specific questions or demonstrating requested calculations, analyses, visualizations, and code snippets.
 The labs will be released at least one week before their due dates.
-Due dates are hard deadlines, but one lab can be redone.
+Due dates are hard deadlines.

+Optionally, one lab can be redone any time before the end of the semester.
+The new grade will completely replace the old grade.
+Students may take this one redo as an extension at their discretion.

-Individual lab grades will be determined 70% through gatorgrade (automatic reporting system), and 30% by direct evaluation.
+For each lab, grades will be determined 70% through gatorgrade (automatic reporting system), and 30% by direct evaluation.
 The direct evaluation is comprised of three checks:

 - clean writing with minimal grammatical and conceptual errors